nemerosa/ontrack-jenkins-cli-pipeline/README.md

 ![Library UI](docs/ontrack-jenkins-cli-pipeline-install-ui.png)

+## Setup

+The [steps](#steps) provided by this library, in order to avoid redundant configuration, rely on predefined environment variables and credentials.

+> Those environment variables and credentials are not _strictly_ required but they will ease the use of the Ontrack steps.

+In most of the cases, you just need to define:

+* `ONTRACK_URL` - URL to Ontrack
+* `ONTRACK_TOKEN` - secret text credentials entry containing the authentication token used to connect to Ontrack

+See [`ontrackCliSetup`](vars/ontrackCliSetup.md) for more information.

 ## Usage

 In your `Jenkinsfile`, declare the version of the pipeline library you want to use and start using the [steps](#steps) provided by the library.
 For example: